Wanxin2883/his-her-store-python/README.md

 5. Run the cells in the notebook sequentially to interact with the application.

 ## Authors
-- Cheah Wan Xin
+Created by Cheah Wan Xin & Anusyalinie Jayaraman for
-- Anusyalinie Jayaraman